richardalamo/biz_dev_public/data_engineering/README.md

 2. Cleans, preprocesses, and categorizes data
 3. Stores preprocessed data into S3 and RDS PostgreSQL
 4. Removes old logs
+5. Generate Airflow task Slack alerts
-5. Metabase is connected to PostgreSQL, enabling data analysis
+6. Metabase is connected to PostgreSQL, enabling data analysis
-6. Steps 1-5 are orchestrated with Airflow
+7. Steps 1-6 are orchestrated with Airflow
-7. Airflow is automated via Lambda and Eventbridge
+8. Airflow is automated via Lambda and Eventbridge

 Below diagram is a data architecture representation